adamelliotfields/notes-archive/2017/08/14/java-notes.md

 ```

 ### Interfaces
 Interfaces are *implemented*, while classes are *extended*.
-Interfaces are useful in that a sub
+Interfaces represent a *can a*
+relationship.

-class can only extend one super class; however, a class can implement multiple interfaces.
+Interfaces are useful in that a sub class can only extend one super class; however, a class can
+implement multiple interfaces.

 Implementing an interface forms a contract in a way that the class must define all methods in the
 interface in order to be compiled.
 In the future, if you add a method to an interface, you'll have